levinster82/esp32-mqtt-tank-monitor/README.md

 ## Security Notes

-- **Password Encryption**: WiFi and MQTT passwords are automatically encrypted using the ESP32's unique MAC address
+- **Password Encryption**: WiFi and MQTT passwords are encrypted using the ESP32's unique MAC address
 - **SSL/TLS Required**: MQTT connections must use SSL (enforced by configuration validation)
 - **Config Protection**: Encrypted passwords are device-specific and cannot be decrypted on other devices
-- **No Plaintext Storage**: Passwords are automatically migrated to encrypted format on first boot
+- **No Plaintext Storage**: Passwords are migrated to encrypted format on first boot

 ## Project Structure